gorillalabs/sparkling/articles/tfidf_guide.md

 As your program exits, the services are also teared down, so going to the Spark WebUI under http://localhost:4040 is pretty pointless right now.
 You won't find anything.

+Remember: As Spark requires to have functions compiled, you need to AOT-compile the namespaces with functions used in spark transformations.
+This is done when running `lein run`, but it's not done in your REPL automatically.
+Strange errors?
+Do `lein do clean, run` and make sure nothing broke when you clean your stuff first.

 ##<a name="spark-tests"/> Tests for your Spark units